Marketers seeking distribution assistance will find that channel members can offer a number of advantages including:

-- Customers Want to Conveniently Shop for Variety – Marketers have to understand what customers want in their shopping experience.
+Marketers have to understand what customers want in their shopping experience.
 Referring back to our grocery store example, consider a world without grocery stores and instead each marketer of grocery products sells through their own stores.
-As it is now, shopping is time consuming, but consider what would happen if customers had to visit multiple retailers each week to satisfy their grocery needs.
-Hence, resellers within the channel of distribution serve two very important needs: 1) they give customers the products they want by purchasing from many suppliers (termed accumulating and assortment services), and 2) they make it convenient to purchase by making products available in single location.
+As it is now, shopping can be a time-consuming activity, but consider what would happen if customers had to visit multiple retailers each week to satisfy their grocery needs.
+Hence, resellers within the channel of distribution serve two very important needs: 1) they give customers the products they want by purchasing from many suppliers (termed accumulating and assortment services), and 2) they make it convenient to purchase by making products available in a single location.

-- Resellers Sell Smaller Quantities – Not only do resellers allow customers to purchase products from a variety of suppliers, they also allow customers to purchase in quantities that work for them.
-Suppliers though like to ship products they produce in large quantities since this is more cost effective than shipping smaller amounts.
+Not only do resellers allow customers to purchase products from a variety of suppliers, they also allow customers to purchase in quantities that work for them.
+Suppliers like to ship products they produce in large quantities since this is more cost effective than shipping smaller amounts.
 For instance, consider what it costs to drive a truck a long distance.
-In terms of operational expenses for the truck (e.g., fuel, truck driver’s cost) let’s assume it costs (US) $1,000 to go from point A to point B. Yet in most cases, with the exception of a little decrease in fuel efficiency, it does not cost that much more to drive the truck whether it is filled with 1000 boxes containing the product or whether it only has 100 boxes.
+In terms of operational expenses for the truck (e.g., fuel, truck driver’s cost, other operational expenses), let’s assume it costs (US) $1,000 to go from point A to point B. In most cases, with the exception of a little decrease in fuel efficiency, it does not cost that much more to drive the truck whether it is filled with 1000 boxes containing the product or whether it only has 100 boxes.
 But when transportation costs are considered on a per product basis ($1 per box vs. $10 per box) the cost is much less for a full truck.
 The ability of intermediaries to purchase large quantities but to resell them in smaller quantities (referred to as bulk breaking) not only makes these products available to those wanting smaller quantities but the reseller is able to pass along to their customers a significant portion of the cost savings gained by purchasing in large volume.

-- Create Sales – Resellers are at the front line when it comes to creating demand for the marketer’s product.
-In some cases resellers perform an active selling role using persuasive techniques to encourage customers to purchase a marketer’s product.
-In other cases they encourage sales of the product through their own advertising efforts and using other promotional means such as special product displays.
+Resellers are at the front line when it comes to creating demand for the marketer’s product.
+In some cases, resellers perform an active selling role using persuasive techniques to encourage customers to purchase a marketer’s product.
+In other cases, they encourage sales of the product through their own advertising efforts and using other promotional means, such as special product displays.

-- Offer Financial Support – Resellers often provide programs that enable customers to more easily purchase products by offering financial programs that ease payment requirements.
-These programs include allowing customers to: purchase on credit; purchase using a payment plan; delay the start of payments; and allowing trade-in or exchange options.
+Resellers often provide programs that enable customers to more easily purchase products by offering financial programs that ease payment requirements.
+These programs include allowing customers to: purchase on credit, purchase using a payment plan, delay the start of payments, and allowing trade-in or exchange options.

-- Provide Information – Companies utilizing resellers for selling their products depend on distributors to provide information that can help improve the product.
+Companies utilizing resellers for selling their products depend on distributors to provide information that can help improve the product.
 High-level intermediaries may offer their suppliers real-time access to sales data including information showing how products are selling by such characteristics as geographic location, type of customer, and product location (e.g., where located within a store, where found on a website).
-If high-level information is not available, marketers can often count on resellers to provide feedback as to how customers are responding to products.
-This feedback can occur either through surveys or interviews with reseller’s employees or by requesting the reseller allow the marketer to survey customers.
+Even if high-level information is not available, marketers can often count on resellers to provide feedback as to how customers are responding to products.
+This feedback can occur either through surveys or interviews with a reseller’s employees or by requesting the reseller to allow the marketer to survey the reseller’s customers.